-Let us take the lead and fight for the money you need and deserve during this difficult time.
-To get started, all you have to do is contact our law offices in Clearwater, Florida, at (727) 493-4418 to schedule a free consultation.
+Let us recover damages for medical bills, loss of financial support, and the loss of your loved one’s company and guidance.
+We will take the lead and fight for the money you need and deserve during this difficult time.
+Contact our law offices in Clearwater, Florida to schedule a free consultation.

 Losing someone you love is one of the most painful experiences you’ll have to endure.
 Ideally, people would exercise caution to protect others from these losses.
 In reality, that’s not always the case.

 Surviving family members do have rights if their loved ones are killed because of someone else’s negligence.
 You have the right to seek compensation from the at-fault party.
 While money can’t erase your pain, it can protect your family’s future.